 Spend a life changing semester in Thailand

 Through a blend of academic coursework and experiential learning, students will explore the nuances of Thai traditions, contemporary practices, and social and cultural dynamics.
+A rich mosaic of cultures from throughout Asia, Chiang Mai is a excellent place to learn about not just Thailand, but Southeast Asia more generally.

 Learning about elephant conservation and the role of elephants in indigenous and Thai culture.